 HENRY MOORE PORTFOLIO PRINTS 1950-1981

-This group of prints was not produced as a portfolio, though they were conceived as group with the intention of publishing them as a set.
-They developed from an original drawing transferred onto a master plate by Stanley Jones at the Curwen Press.
-Moore experimented with a number of combinations of foreground images on proofs of the background turned in different directions.
-The group were all printed by Curwen Prints Ltd in an edition of 50 and published by Raymond Spencer Company Ltd in 1984.
+This group of six lithographs was not produced as a portfolio, though they were conceived as a group with the intention of publishing them as a set.
+The works developed from an original drawing transferred onto a master plate.
+Moore experimented with a number of combinations of foreground image on proofs of the background turned in different directions.
+The background of Ideas III (P5265) is turned the opposite way to the backgrounds of Ideas IV(P5266) and Ideas VI (P5368).
+Moore enjoyed the experiment and carried it forward in another group of prints.
+The works were published in 1984 by Raymond Spencer Company Ltd for the Henry Moore Foundation in an edition of 50

 The depiction of shapes and forms on a flat surface chiefly by means of lines although colour and shading may also be included.
 Materials most commonly used are pencil, ink, crayon, charcoal, chalk and pastel, although other materials, including paint, can be used in combination.